secondtruth/nextcloud-mcp-server/README.md

 ```

 ### SSE (Server-Sent Events) - Deprecated
+> [!WARNING]
-⚠️ **Deprecated**: SSE transport is deprecated and will be removed in a future version.
+> ⚠️ **Deprecated**: SSE transport is deprecated and will be removed in a future version of the MCP spec.
+SSE will be supported for the foreseable future, but users are encouraged to switch to the new transport type.
 Please migrate to `streamable-http`.

 ```bash
 # SSE transport (deprecated - for backwards compatibility only)